Icinga/icinga2/doc/3-monitoring-basics.md

 and `$service.state$` will be processed by Icinga 2 helping on fine-granular events being triggered.

-If you are using a client as [command execution bridge](11-icinga2-client.md#icinga2-client-configuration-command-bridge) the event command will be executed on the client itself (similar to the check command).
+If you are using a client as [command endpoint](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) the event command will be executed on the client itself (similar to the check command).